TotallyInformation/node-red-contrib-uibuilder/docs/uibuilder-js.md

 * `ioNs`: Reference to Socket.IO namespace used for the instance.
 * `nodeInputHandler`: Function that handles incoming messages for a uibuilder instance.

+### Utility Classes

+* [UibWeb (`nodes/web.js`)](web-js.md) - A singleton class that manages the interactions with ExpressJS and so provides all of the web server capabilities.
+* [UibSockets (`socket.js`)](sockets-js.md) - A singleton class that manages the interactions with Socket.IO and so provides all of the communications between Node-RED and front-end code.

+?> Note that a singleton class is one that can only be instantiated once.
+Thanks to the way that Node.js's `require` function works, whenever a singleton class is required, the same instance will always be used.

+### Utility Functions

+* [`nodes/tilib.js`](tilib-js.md) - Contains generic utility functions that do not rely on Node-RED.
+* [`nodes/uiblib.js`](uiblib-js.md) - Contains utility functions specific to uibuilder that require Node-RED and related classes, objects and data.

 ## Admin API's